Best Organic Cleansers for Sensitive Skin in 2026

 Pat Dry, Never Rub: Post-Cleansing Best Practices

-This seems so basic, but I can’t tell you how many patients rub their faces vigorously with rough towels and wonder why their skin stays irritated.
+This seems basic, but I can’t tell you how many patients vigorously rub their faces with rough towels and wonder why their skin remains irritated.

 Friction causes micro-tears in sensitive skin.
 These tiny injuries compound over time, leading to chronic inflammation and increased sensitivity.

-Pat your face gently with a soft, clean towel.
+Gently pat your face with a soft, clean towel.
 Even better, use organic cotton or bamboo towels that don’t have the rough texture of regular terry cloth.

 Here’s the most important part: apply your moisturizer within 60 seconds of cleansing.
-Damp skin absorbs moisture better, and this timing takes advantage of the hydration from water still on your skin’s surface.
+Damp skin absorbs moisture more effectively, and this timing leverages the hydration from water still on your skin’s surface.

 Ingredients to Avoid in Cleansers When You Have Sensitive Skin